derlin-asp/File_Sorter_Command_line/README.md

 sort.py and testing_csv.py  -- are the main files to look at.

 i was going to and still may use a csv instead of a text file

+file_path_organizer.py

+    Reads the text file and  organizes the paths in the text file  into data structures to be used in sort.py

+sort.py
+    loops over the number of source folder entries and moves the files as requested.